-The Danish agricultural sector is facing the green transition and many ideas have been proposed to reach climate neutrality in 2050.
+The Danish agricultural sector is facing the green transition and many ideas have been proposed to reach climate-neutral agriculture in Denmark by 2050.
 In this brief, we suggest two pathways to climate neutrality to follow the general goals of a 70% reduction in 2030 and a 100% reduction in 2050.

 No animal feed import by 2050

-The first scenario is a technology optimistic scenario while the second scenario to a larger extent can reach the goals without the technological development.
+The first scenario is a technology-optimistic scenario, while the second scenario to a larger extent can reach the goals without technological development.
 In both scenarios, a large increase in the forest areas is necessary such that the forest area in 2050 is approximately double the area of today.

-In the technology optimistic scenario, the amount of farm animals can be kept on the same level as today because the biogas and pyrolysis plants can reduce part of the emissions and the forests compensate for the rest of the emissions.
-In the technology independent scenario, it is necessary to reduce the amount of farm animals to reach the climate targets.
+In the technology-optimistic scenario, the amount of farm animals can be kept at the same level as today because the biogas and pyrolysis plants can reduce part of the emissions and the forests compensate for the rest of the emissions.
+In the technology-independent scenario, it is necessary to reduce the amount of farm animals to reach the climate targets.

 1.000.000 ha, roughly 23% of the Danish land mass, must be covered in forest by 2050.

 The forestation should happen sooner rather than later so 160.000 – 200.000 ha should be converted into forest already by 2030.

 100.000 ha of carbon-rich lowland soil should be converted into natural areas by 2030.